-AgLAB, an exclusive licensee of ATI for the agriculture market, has developed the AgLAB-1000TM series of mass spectrometers for use in the hemp and cannabis market with initial focus on optimizing yields in the extraction and distillation process.
+AgLAB, an exclusive licensee of ATI for the agriculture market, has developed the AgLAB-1000[TM] series of mass spectrometers for use in the hemp and cannabis market with initial focus on optimizing yields in the extraction and distillation process.
 The AgLAB product line is a derivative of our core AMS Technology.
 The AMS Technology provides a significant competitive advantage due to its small size, rugged design, quick analysis, and ease of use.
-We continue to work with the market to refine our library and instrumentation.
+AgLAB recently completed several successful field trials to demonstrate that the AgLAB-1000-D2[TM] can be used in the distillation process to significantly boost the potency and weight yields of THC and CBD oil manufacturing.
+We plan to launch a family of "process control" instruments, methods, and solutions that we believe could be valuable additions to many nutraceutical extraction and distillation laboratories.